The Strays (film): Plot

 Cheryl, a biracial woman who is half black and half white, is living in an undisclosed location in England.
 She expresses concerns about discrimination and financial difficulties to her sister on the phone.
-The subsequent scenes show her rejecting phone calls from her spouse and leaving a message on the fridge about going to the hair salon.
+The subsequent scenes show her rejecting phone calls from her spouse and leaving a message on the fridge about going to the hairdresser.

 Several years later, Neve, who is also biracial and half-black-half-white, has a disdain for anything regarding "blackness", as she mostly passes for white.
 She has a white husband named Ian, and they have two quarter-black children, Sebastian and Mary.
 Neve works at her kids’ school as a deputy headmistress and plans to host a fundraising gala at her home, but is often interrupted by seeing strange visions of two black teenagers, which scare her.
 At the fundraising gala, Neve confronts them, after seeing that the two of them are real and physically there and aren't hallucinations.
 They address her as their "mother".

 Flashbacks to five days prior, where the two teenagers arrive at the town on a "mission"-- their names are revealed to be Dione and Carl.
 Carl takes on the name "Marvin" and getting a job as the school janitor and Dione takes the name “Abigail” and works as an assistant in Ian's office.
 They befriend Neve's children, with Dione inviting Mary to the hotel room for drinking and partying and Carl inviting Sebastian to smoke after his basketball game.
 Afterwards, Carl convinces Sebastian to brutally attack his school bully.